jhkillam/week5-group-exercise/README.md

 # First Group Project

-The purpose of this project was to learn how to collaborate using Github to create a simple multi-page website.
+The purpose of this project was create a simple multi-page website as a group, utilzing Github to share and manage our files.

 ## Collaborators